ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 While a structured approach is simplest when the JSON keys are static, this approach can still be used if the changes to the schema can be planned, i.e., new keys are known in advance, and the schema can be modified accordingly.

 Note that ClickHouse will by default ignore JSON keys which are provided in the payload and are not present in the schema.
-Consider the following modified JSON payload with the addition of a `nickname` key.
+Consider the following modified JSON payload with the addition of a `nickname` key:

 ```json
 {